RunasSudo/synacor.py/notes.md

 ### Code 8 (Beach and vault)
 Arriving at the beach, traverse `north`ward until you reach a fork.
 To the `east` lies a `journal` containing clues as to the upcoming puzzle.

 With the ability to map the puzzle (possibly with the help of our knowledge of the map data format), and (unlike the adventurers, it seems) a grasp of basic arithmetic, this puzzle shouldn't be too difficult to solve.
-I couldn't do better than [paiv](https://github.com/paiv)'s [solution](https://paiv.github.io/blog/2016/04/24/synacor-challenge.html) ([code](https://github.com/paiv/synacor-challenge/tree/master/code/src/vault), [map](https://github.com/paiv/synacor-challenge/blob/master/notes/vault-locks.svg)), and it doesn't look like there's much parallelisation to do, so I'll leave you with those links.
+Armed with our map data, we can now do a [breadth-first search to find the shortest solution](https://github.com/RunasSudo/synacor.py/blob/master/tools/bfs.py).

 The solution is: